mitar/cmsplugin-markup/docs/backends.rst

 The ``name`` variable is a human readable name and may be any length.
 This is the name that will be presented to the user as the option.

 The ``identifier`` variable is stored as a CharField and anything that is allowed in a CharField is allowed in this.
-It must be unique across all the installed MarkUp Parsers and may be at most 20 characters long.
+It must be unique across all the installed Markup Parsers and may be at most 20 characters long.

 The ``parse`` function must accept self, and a value argument.
 This function is where you will impliment the actual parsing of the user's input.
 At this point in time this function should fail silently and simply return an unchanged string.
 This might change in the future.

+There are some additional methods and a variable if markup supports adding plugins.
+In this case ``text_enabled_plugins`` variable should be set to ``True`` and the following methods should be defined.

+``plugin_id_list(self, text)`` should return the list of plugins inserted and currently used in the markup text.

+``replace_plugins(self, text, id_dict)`` should replace references to plugins in the markup text with new ids.

+``plugin_markup(self)`` should return JavaScript code for anonymous function which construct plugin markup given ``plugin_id``, ``icon_src`` and ``icon_alt`` arguments.
+It should be marked as safe to prevent escaping.

+``plugin_regexp(self)`` should return JavaScript code for anonymous function which construct plugin regexp given plugin_id.
+It should be marked as safe to prevent escaping.

 Directory Layout
 ~~~~~~~~~~~~~~~~